streamnative/pulsar-spark/README.md

   <td>

-  `endingOffsets` option controls where a consumer stops reading data.
+  `endingOffsets` option controls where a reader stops reading data.

-  * "latest": the consumer stops reading data at the latest record.
+  * "latest": the reader stops reading data at the latest record.

  * A JSON string: specifies an ending offset for each topic.<br>